sib-swiss/containers-introduction-training/docs/course_material/day1/dockerfiles.md

     Giving a list of results from DESeq2 on a dummy dataset with 75 rows.

-    Here, `--rows` is a optional arguments that specifies the number of rows generated in the input count matrix.
+    Here, `--rows` is an optional argument that specifies the number of rows generated in the input count matrix.
 When running the script, it will return a bunch of messages and at the end an overview of differential gene expression analysis results:

     ```
         baseMean log2FoldChange     lfcSE         stat    pvalue      padj